B0neShAd0w/Hacktoria/Lost Down Under.md

 ![Screenshot 2022-11-30 141756](https://user-images.githubusercontent.com/117080369/204880702-0a616b3e-bfea-450c-b67c-5c8ff6e6cdd3.png)

-looking at the page we see the illustrator `Tonia Composto` has tagged a location.
+At the top of the page we see the illustrator `Tonia Composto` has tagged a location.

 ![Screenshot 2022-12-01 074941](https://user-images.githubusercontent.com/117080369/204996115-ba4baade-e7a7-4239-8a17-804a063d6010.png)